John Wooley

-As of late 2022, he was working on two different documentary films: Tulsa Terrors, a look at the Tulsa-shot made-for-video horror movies of the late 20th century, and Tulsa Sound: The First Wave, about Oklahoma’s rock ‘n’ roll originators.
+He co-produced (with Bryan Crain) the documentary film, Tulsa Terrors (2023), a look at the Tulsa-shot made-for-video horror movies of the late 20th century.
 His other documentaries include the Learning Channel special Hauntings across America and the recent Oklahoma Military Academy: The West Point of the Southwest.
 He also wrote the made-for-TV feature Dan Turner — Hollywood Detective, starring Marc Singer, Tracy Scoggins, and Arte Johnson, as well as the award-winning independent movie Cafe Purgatory.
-His scripting extends to comic books and graphic novels, including Plan Nine from Outer Space, Grateful Dead Comix, and Death Rattle, along with The Twilight Avenger and Miracle Squad series, which he co-created with artist Terry Tidwell.
+He also writes comic books and graphic novels, including Plan Nine from Outer Space, Grateful Dead Comix, and Death Rattle, along with The Twilight Avenger and Miracle Squad series, which he co-created with artist Terry Tidwell.

 An entertainment writer for the Tulsa World newspaper for 23 years (1983-2006), Wooley has seen his articles and interviews appear in a wide range of other publications, from TV Guide to the horror-movie magazine Fangoria, for which he wrote more than 100 pieces.

-He is also the producer and host of the highly rated Swing on This, Tulsa’s only western-swing radio program, heard every Saturday night on NPR affiliate KWGS (89.5 FM); it won an Outstanding Special Programming Award from the Oklahoma Association of Broadcasters in 2012.
+He is also the producer and host of Swing on This, Tulsa’s only western-swing radio program, on NPR affiliate KWGS (89.5 FM); it won an Outstanding Special Programming Award from the Oklahoma Association of Broadcasters in 2012.
 With Michael H. Price and producer-engineer Joey Hambrick, he co-hosts the Forgotten Horrors podcasts.
-Wooley is executive producer, writer, co-producer, and co-host of the public-television series Film Noir Theatre, which is currently in its seventh season on RSU TV.
+Wooley is executive producer, writer, co-producer, and co-host of the public television series Film Noir Theatre, which is currently in its seventh season on RSU TV.